phanumat/Documentation/arduino/index.rst

 .. warning::

-    The SmartThings Arduino ThingShield has been discontinued, and is no longer supported.
+    The PEA HiVE Arduino ThingShield has been discontinued, and is no longer supported.

-    All code and libraries discussed in this document are no longer supported by SmartThings, and should be used on a as-is basis.
+    All code and libraries discussed in this document are no longer supported by PEA HiVE, and should be used on a as-is basis.

-Using the SmartThings Arduino Shield (ThingShield), you can add SmartThings capability to any Arduino compatible board with the R3 pinout, including the Uno, Mega, Duemilanove, and Leonardo.
+Using the PEA HiVE Arduino Shield (ThingShield), you can add PEA HiVE capability to any Arduino compatible board with the R3 pinout, including the Uno, Mega, Duemilanove, and Leonardo.

 Specs: